Weak comp algebras and cup products in secondary Hochschild cohomology of entwining structures: Introduction

 \section{Introduction}

 Let $k$ be a field and let $B$ be a commutative $k$-algebra.
 Let $A$ be a $k$-algebra and $\zeta: B\longrightarrow A$ be a morphism of $k$-algebras such that the image of $\zeta$ lies in the center of $A$.
 In \cite{St1}, Staic introduced Hochschild cohomology groups for such a datum $(A,B,\zeta)$ with coefficients in an $A$-bimodule $M$, which he referred to as the ``secondary Hochschild cohomology'' $HH^\bullet ((A,B,\zeta);M)$.
 In \cite{St1}, it was shown that the secondary cohomology controls the deformations of a family of products $\{\mu_b:A\otimes A\longrightarrow A\}_{b\in B}$ on $A$ satisfying a generalized associativity condition.
 In later papers (see Staic and Stancu \cite{St2}, Corrigan-Salter and Staic \cite{St3}, Laubacher, Staic and Stancu \cite{St4}), it was revealed that the secondary cohomology groups carry a very rich structure, as a result of which they may be treated as an object of study in their own right.
+In \cite{BBN}, we have studied Batalin-Vilkovisky operators on secondary cohomology groups.
 The purpose of this paper is to introduce and study secondary Hochschild cohomology groups for an entwining structure over a commutative $k$-algebra $B$.